-As a listed company, ACLEDA Bank is accountable to two regulators: the NBC and the SERC and it is also accountable to the public at large and the individual investors.
-In its long history, the Bank created trust from its good corporate governance, rich experience of the management team and the culture of transparency.
+As a listed company, ACLEDA Bank is accountable to two regulators: the NBC and the SERC.
+It is also accountable to the public at large and to individual investors.
+Over its long history, the Bank has created trust from its good corporate governance, the rich experience of our management team, and a culture of transparency.

 Digital infrastructure and FinTech products narrow the gap of finance and financial service access.
-It will eliminate distances within the financial market and enable customers to make choices between banks and financial institutions irrespective of their location.
-It will stimulate strong competition in both service quality and pricing.
+These will eliminate distances within the financial market and enable customers to make choices between banks and financial institutions irrespective of their location.
+They will also stimulate strong competition in both service quality and pricing.
 "ACLEDA mobile" was fully upgraded.
 The look and feel is appealing to all ages.
-It is built with customers' experiences and user-friendliness in mind.
-It is highly secure and downloadable at any spot where there is WiFi or internet available.
-It is the solution to place ACLEDA ahead of the competition.
+It has been built with customers' experiences and user-friendliness in mind.
+Moreover, it is highly secure and downloadable at any spot where there is Wi-Fi or internet available, providing a mechanism to place ACLEDA ahead of the competition.

-The prolongation of COVID-19 pandemic and the slow pace of the COVID-19 vaccine in arms continue to instil fear to the public and likewise may still impact the global economic growth as well as Cambodia's whether it is for the short or the longer term.
+The prolongation of COVID-19 pandemic and the slow pace of the COVID-19 vaccine delivery continues to engender public fears and likewise may continue to impact global economic growth including Cambodia's over the short or the longer term.

 Compliance with the CIFRS Financial Reports requires a sophisticated system as well as regulatory guidelines in place in time of need.
-The Bank has successfully developed it, and I am pleased to present it and make it available to the stakeholders.
+The Bank has successfully developed this, and I am pleased to highlight it and make it known to all stakeholders.